Disease has a location.

 “The pain radiating from my hip to foot finally had a source location.
 Knowing the location allowed me to manage my ankle better and get the right care right there.
 Initially I was surprised when they told me the pain’s location because I didn't report ankle pain.
 Then I realized that I had had a childhood fall there that for decades I've been compensating for."

-Early Results in Pelvic Pain
+Pelvic Pain Imaging

 “All five patients showed abnormally increased radioligand uptake on PET compared to healthy controls at various organs, including the uterus, vagina, pelvic bowel, gluteus maximus muscle, and liver.
 However, on MRI, only 2 patients showed abnormalities that could be potentially associated with the pain symptoms.